‘Silent’ Heart Attacks Occur More Often Than Originally Believed

 - Stop smoking.
 Smoking has horrible effects to not only your heart, but most of your body in general, so it would be a good idea to kick the habit.

-– Do physical activity to improve heart fitness.
+- Do a physical activity to improve heart fitness.
 Instead of watching television, try going outside for a brisk walk or run.
 Yes, I know that many people have commitments, work, family, watching the NHL playoffs, but spending that little bit of time now may end up allowing for you to watch playoff games a few years from now.
 Ask your doctor how much and what kinds of physical activity are safe for you.